The Professionals (1966 film): Plot

 In the final years of the Mexican Revolution, American rancher J.W.
 Grant hires four men, who are all experts in their respective fields, to rescue his kidnapped wife, Maria, from Jesus Raza, a former revolutionary leader-turned-bandit.
 Henry "Rico" Fardan is a weapons specialist, Bill Dolworth is an explosives expert, Hans Ehrengard is the horse wrangler, and Jake Sharp is a traditional Apache scout, skilled with a bow and arrow.
-Fardan and Dolworth, having both fought under the command of Pancho Villa, have a high regard for Raza as a soldier.
-But as cynical professionals, they have no qualms about killing him.
+Fardan and Dolworth, having both fought under the command of Pancho Villa, have a high regard for Raza as a soldier, but have no qualms about killing him.

-After they enter Mexico, they witness soldiers on a government train being massacred by Raza's small army.
-The professionals follow the captured train to the end of the line.
-When the bandits leave, they take the train before moving onto the camp where they observe Raza and his followers — including a female soldier, Chiquita (who once was in a relationship with Dolworth).
-At nightfall, Fardan infiltrates the camp but he is stopped from killing Raza in his quarters, witnessing Maria, Grant's kidnapped wife, about to willingly make love with Raza, leading Dolworth to conclude, "we've been had."
+After entering Mexico, the professionals witness soldiers on a government train being massacred by Raza's small army.
+They follow the captured train to the end of the line.
+After the bandits leave, they take the train before moving on to the camp, where they observe Raza and his followers — including a female soldier, Chiquita (who was once in a relationship with Dolworth).
+At nightfall, Fardan infiltrates the camp, but is stopped from killing Raza in his quarters after seeing Maria, Grant's kidnapped wife, about to willingly make love to him.
+Dolworth announces "We've been had."

-After bringing Grant's wife back to the train, a shootout starts because it has been retaken by the bandits.
-The professionals are forced to retreat into the mountains while being relentlessly pursued by Raza and his men.
-The group evade capture by using explosives to bring down the walls of a gully.
-Maria reveals they haven't rescued Grant's kidnapped wife but Raza's lover.
-Grant bought her in an arranged marriage from which she escaped at the earliest opportunity to return to her true love in Mexico.
+After bringing Maria back to the train, a shootout starts because it has been retaken by the bandits.
+Pursued by Raza and his men, the professionals are forced to take refuge in nearby canyon lands.
+That night, Maria reveals that they haven't rescued Grant's "kidnapped wife" but rather, Raza's lover — that Grant had bought her in an arranged marriage, from which she escaped at the earliest opportunity to return to her true love in Mexico.

-Dolworth volunteers to stay behind to allow the other professionals to escape with Maria as Raza and his remaining men close in.
-In the ensuing fight Raza is wounded and captured while Dolworth is almost killed by a dying Chiquita whose gun is empty.
+The following day, Maria rides off through the narrow canyons to rejoin Raza, but Dolworth sets off explosives he had planted in the canyon walls, which collapse and close off the canyon, preventing her escape.
+As Raza and his remaining men close in, Dolworth volunteers to stay behind to allow the other professionals to escape with Maria.
+In the ensuing fight, Raza is wounded and captured, and Dolworth is almost killed by a dying Chiquita, whose pistol has run out of bullets.

-Grant and his own men meet the professionals (with Raza and Maria) at the US border.
-The wealthy rancher tells Fardan that their contract has been satisfactorily concluded.
+Grant and his men meet the professionals (with Raza and Maria) at the US border.
+Grant tells Fardan that their contract has been satisfactorily concluded.
 He then orders one of his men to kill the wounded Raza.
-But before he can fire, Dolworth shoots the guns from his hand.
+Before he can fire, Dolworth shoots the guns from his hand.
 The other professionals step in to protect Maria and Raza.
-They collect the wounded Raza, put him on a carriage and, with Maria at the reins, send both back to Mexico.
+They collect the wounded Raza, laying him on the back of a horse-drawn wagon with Maria at the reins, and send both back to Mexico.

-Grant angrily turns to Fardan and says "You bastard!" to which he retorts: "Yes, sir, in my case an accident of birth.
-But you, sir, you are a self-made man."
-The professionals ride behind the fleeing carriage back into Mexico.
+Grant angrily turns to Fardan and says, "You bastard!", to which Fardan retorts: "Yes, sir, in my case an accident of birth.
+But you, sir, you're a self-made man."
+The professionals then ride off, following the wagon across the border to Mexico.